Please Read How You Can Help Keep the Encyclopedia Free

 Jaeger invites us to see here a monument to a lost hope and an abiding reluctance to bid it a definitive farewell.
 Aristotle mentions the possibility of an immovable substance, something existing apart from the natural realm.
 Without such a separate substance, natural philosophy will be first philosophy.
 If there is such a substance, it will be a kind of being different from material being.
 The science that studies it will bear on a certain kind of being, immovable substance, immaterial being, not on being as being.
 It will be a special, not a universal, science.
 Jaeger sees Aristotle seeking to glue on to the special science the tasks that belong to a universal science, to make a theology into an ontology.

 Jaeger's hypothesis dominated interpretations of the Metaphysics until very recently.
-Giovanni Reale's book had to await English translation before it could have any impact in English circles of interpretation.
-By that time, people were turning from Jaeger and toward Aristotle neat, but this was only to weary of Jaeger, not to disprove him.
-Thomas's reading of the Metaphysics makes clear how mistaken Jaeger's claims are.
+Giovanni Reale's book (1961) had to await English translation before it could have any impact in English circles of interpretation.
+By that time, people were turning from Jaeger's account and toward a more direct reading of Aristotle.
+When we reconsider Thomas as a commentator on the Metaphysics, it becomes clear that his reading is in stark opposition to Jaeger's claims.

 But let us first lay out Thomas's view of metaphysics.
 His question is Aristotle's: is there any science beyond natural science and mathematics?
 If to be and to be material are identical, then the science of being as being will be identical with the science of material being.
 That is what Aristotle rejects in the passage just quoted.
 It is in the course of doing natural philosophy that one gains certain knowledge that not everything that is is material.
 At the end of the Physics, Aristotle argues from the nature of moved movers that they require a first unmoved mover.
 If successful, this proof establishes that there is a first mover of all moved movers which is not itself material.
 Furthermore, the discussion of intellect in On the Soul III to which we alluded in the preceding paragraph, points beyond the material world.
 If the activity of intellect provides a basis for saying that, while the human soul is the substantial form of the body, it can exist apart from the body, that is, survive death, it is an immaterial existent.
 The Prime Mover and the immortal souls of human beings entail that to be and to be material are not identical.
 Since these are acquisitions at the limit of natural philosophy, they represent possible objects of inquiry in their own right.
 This is pre-eminently the case with the Prime Mover.
 It seems inevitable that there should be a discipline whose principal aim is to know more about the divine.
 How can it be described?